 Together, these ICH quality guidelines encourage a proactive, science-based approach to manufacturing, ensuring your PPQ is built on a solid foundation of quality and risk management.

-Meeting Documentation and Reporting Requirements
+Nailing Your Documentation and Reporting

 If it isn’t documented, it didn’t happen.
 This is especially true for PPQ.
 Your entire effort must be framed by two key documents: the protocol and the report.
 The PPQ protocol is your plan of action, detailing the manufacturing conditions, controls, testing parameters, and acceptance criteria.
 It must be reviewed and formally approved by all relevant departments, including Quality Assurance, before you begin.
 Once the batches are complete, you’ll compile a final report.
 This document summarizes all the data, analyzes the results, explains any unexpected deviations, and ultimately concludes whether the process is validated and ready for routine manufacturing.
 Meticulous documentation is non-negotiable.